PentoHQ/pento-time/README.md

 ### Nice to haves
 - Have a separate docker configuration for each service to be able to deploy services independently
 - Add a linting process to the CI/CD pipeline
-- Replace JavaScript alert windows
+- Replace JavaScript alert windows used in the Client